-- 1. Place the temperature control lever at any position. - 2.
-Move the air intake control lever to the OUTSIDE AIR position. - 3.
-Move the air flow control lever to the WINDSHIELD position.
+- 1. Turn the temperature control knob to any position. - 2.
+Move the air intake control lever to the OUTSIDE AIR position.

+3. Turn the air flow control knob to the WINDSHIELD position.

 For detailed information on air flow control, see "(f) Air flow selection".